ritish-behera/ritish-behera.github.io/_pages/about.md

 About My Course
 ======
-The course MSc(tech) engineering physics provides a comprehensive blend of physics and its technological aspects bridging the gap between engineers and physicist.It offers specializations in electronics and photonics.
-The elctronics specialization includes the VLSI domain as well as embedded system domain by providing courses like digital & analog electronics, digital circuit designing through verilog as well as hands on experience with 8086 microprocessor and fpga boards.
+The course MSc(tech) engineering physics provides a comprehensive blend of physics and its technological aspects bridging the gap between engineers and physicist.
+It offers specializations in electronics and photonics.
+The elctronics specialization includes the VLSI domain as well as embedded system domain by providing courses like digital & analog electronics, digital circuit designing through verilog as well as hands on experience with 8086 microprocessor and FPGA boards.
 For a more detailed view you can check [Department of Physics, NIT Warangal](https://nitw.ac.in/physics)

 My Skills
 ======